VincentTam/vincenttam.github.io/source/_posts/2016-04-08-loop-through-an-array-having-only-one-element-in-bash.markdown

 Motivation
 ---

-This problem seems nonsense--loops are supposed to do repetitive tasks.
+This problem seems nonsense---loops are supposed to do repetitive tasks.
 If the loop has *only* one iteration, then we can directly type in the command, instead of adapting it into a loop and setting up the scope of the loop.